bcgov/mines-digital-trust/openshift/README.md

 ##### mines-permitting-issuer (deploy)

 Comment out the values we want to fill using our overrides script.
-Keep in mind, we may be changing the `CR_CONNECTION_NAME` per Org Book environment (this is the name/alias/label for the Org Book Agent).
+Keep in mind; we may be changing the `CR_CONNECTION_NAME` per Org.
+Book environment (this is the name/alias/label for the Org.
+Book Agent).

 `# CR_AGENT_ADMIN_URL=`
 `# CR_ADMIN_API_KEY=`